A Beginner’s Guide to Budgeting Success

 Review your monthly expenses and see if any areas seem out of sync with the others.

 Is your dining expense twice that of your grocery bill?
 Could you take a mini-vacation for the cost of your phone bill?
-These are the types of observations that will help you hone in on areas that need attention.
+These types of observations will help you hone in on areas that need attention.

-Also, keep in mind that your largest expense may not always be the best place to focus your efforts.
+Also, keep in mind that your most significant expense may not always be the best place to focus your efforts.

 For example, your mortgage is probably your largest monthly expense, but if you’ve got a competitive interest rate, there may not be much room to maneuver at this time.
-However, if you are spending close to that much in discretionary expenses such as entertainment, then you have a good idea of where to start.
+However, if you spend close to that much on discretionary expenses such as entertainment, then you have a good idea of where to start.

 In budgeting, proportion is key.